aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 Tool: uv for monorepo management

 Detailed code coverage matrics will be generated to secure testing effectiveness.
+Unit testing details can be found in the next section.

 ### 3.7 Software Validation Plan

 A demonstration is arranged after Rev 0 to supervisor to gather feedback for software validation over the requirements.
 Some peers outside the developing group will also be invited to conduct usage test and finish a survey about their experience.
 The survey outcome will be used to analyse the matching between the project and the requirements in the document.

-## System Tests
+## 4 System Tests

-\wss{There should be text between all headings, even if it is just a roadmap of the contents of the subsections.}

-### Tests for Functional Requirements
+### 4.1 Tests for Functional Requirements

-\wss{Subsets of the tests may be in related, so this section is divided into different areas.
-If there are no identifiable subsets for the tests, this level of document structure can be removed.}

-\wss{Include a blurb here to explain why the subsections below cover the requirements.
-References to the SRS would be good here.}

-#### Area of Testing1

-\wss{It would be nice to have a blurb here to explain why the subsections below cover the requirements.
-References to the SRS would be good here.
-If a section covers tests for input constraints, you should reference the data constraints table in the SRS.}

-##### Title for Test

-1. **test-id1**

-   Control: Manual versus Automatic
-   Initial State:
-   Input:
-   Output: \wss{The expected result for the given inputs.
-Output is not how you are going to return the results of the test.
-The output is the expected result.}

-   Test Case Derivation: \wss{Justify the expected value given in the Output field}
-   How test will be performed:

-2. **test-id2**

-   Control: Manual versus Automatic
-   Initial State:
-   Input:
-   Output: \wss{The expected result for the given inputs}

-   Test Case Derivation: \wss{Justify the expected value given in the Output field}

-   How test will be performed:

-### Verify and Validate Planning Suggestions
+#### 4.1.1 Verify and Validate Planning Suggestions

 **Test-FR-P1**